Constitution

 Subsection D: The Representative Council shall establish new committees by vote.

-Subsection E: A meeting of the entire Association may be called by a vote of the Representative Council.
+Subsection E: A meeting of all members of SGA may be called by a vote of the Representative Council.

-Subsection F: A meeting of the Representative Council may be called by a vote of the Representative Council, the President of SGA or by petition signed by 10% of the members of the Association.
+Subsection F: A meeting of the Representative Council may be called by a vote of the Representative Council, the President of SGA or by petition signed by 10% of the members of SGA.

 Section III: Meeting and Voting Procedure

 Subsection A: The Representative Council shall hold open meetings once a week to discuss campus concerns.
-Issues for the meeting may be referred by members of the Association and Representative Council.
+Issues for the meeting may be referred by members of SGA and Representative Council.

 Subsection B: All meetings of the Representative Council shall be publicly announced and the agenda posted three days in advance.

-Subsection C: Minutes of each Representative Council meeting shall be distributed to the Association each week in accordance with the Bylaws.
+Subsection C: Minutes of each Representative Council meeting shall be distributed to SGA each week in accordance with the Bylaws.

 Subsection D: At the beginning of each semester, the Representative Council shall vote on an established meeting procedure to be followed for the duration of the term of the Executive Board.